Are INFJs more prone to depression?

 Furthermore, INFJs want to fit in and feel connected.
 We want to be normal and like everyone else, so we would try the conventional path that everyone is taking at first.
 However, we would soon realize that the conventional path just doesn’t suit us.

-INFJs want both meaning and comfortable lifestyle.
+INFJs want both meaning and a comfortable lifestyle.

 Even though INFJs are known to be idealistic, we are pretty pragmatic at the same time and this confuses others.
 Most INFJs who I’ve chatted with know that they want a more meaningful career, but they also know that if they go all out to pursue their careers, they might lose their financial stability and result in anxiety.